Where Everything Fights Everything

 Pandas generate millions in merchandise and donations through weaponised adorability; turtles inspire but do not monetise.

-Evolutionary success turtle Wins
+Evolutionary success Turtle Wins

 Panda